 Contact Tabitha at Tabithad@blountkids.org.

-Diane Darby, LCSW, has been a member of the New Hope staff since August 2010.
+Diane Darby, LCSW, Clinical Director at New Hope, has been a member of the New Hope staff since August 2010.
 She has been working in the field of sexual abuse for the past twenty years.
 Diane provides individual counseling with children who have experienced physical or sexual abuse.
 Caregivers also receive therapy services to increase their awareness and coping skills regarding their child’s behaviors or symptoms.
 Therapeutic models utilized for treatment include Trauma focused cognitive behavioral therapy and play therapy.

 Contact Diane at email@example.com.